Anchalrani018/HR-Analytics-/README.md

-Project Title: HR Analytics Dashboard
+#HR Analytics Dashboard

-1. Business Question:
+#Business Question:
    Why is the company’s attrition rate increasing, and how can it be reduced?
    This dashboard is built to analyze the rising attrition rates within the organization, identify the underlying factors contributing to employee turnover, and provide actionable insights to improve retention.

-2. Key Dimensions/Measures:
+#Key Dimensions/Measures:
     The key dimensions and measures used in the dashboard are:
     •	Employee Demographics: Age, Gender, Department, Job Role
 	  •	Employee Performance: Performance Rating, Promotions